 Mostly small and all harmless.
-The snakes I have found in my garden over the last twelve years.
-The biggest were the skinny Spotted Bush Snake and the skinny Brown Water Snake at about 40cm; Down to the Black-headed Centipede Eater at about 12cm and the tiny Thread or Worm snake.
+The snakes I have found in my garden in Elston Place, Westville over the last twelve years.
+The biggest were the skinny Spotted Bush Snake and the skinny Brown Water Snake at about 40 to 50cm; Down to the Black-headed Centipede Eater at about 12cm and the tiny Thread or Worm snake.
 The only one with real venom was the tiny little Stiletto Snake I wrote about earlier.

 The Brown House Snake above was ID’d by Nick Evans our favourite herpetologist.
 He’ll squeeze mice and swallow them.
 The snake, not Nick.
 This one was about 20cm long.
 He’ll need to seek out baby mice, I’d think.

-A Red-lipped Herald (named after the Port Elizabeth newspaper The Herald); He’s tiny – check his size against a credit card!
+This Red-lipped Herald (named after the Port Elizabeth newspaper The Herald), below, is tiny – check his size against a credit card!
 He eats frogs at night.
 One lives under our outside scullery sink, where some Guttural Toads live.
 They’re much bigger than him so he better watch out.
-The one old toad sometimes sits in the outlet pipe so his lies are amplified as he serenades potential mates.
+The one old toad sometimes sits in the outlet pipe so his lies are amplified as he serenades potential lady mates with promises he’ll never keep.
 He lets the water wash over him, but sometimes it’s hot water and he leaps out of the pipe with an indignant grunt-squeak and a scalded cloaca.

 A Black-headed Centipede Eater on an A5-size snake book.
 Mildly venomous but harmless, he’s only a danger to centipedes.